 6.2 Call and Put Arrangements.

 (a) TEH shall have the right in its sole discretion to purchase the ENA Interest (the “Call Right”) at any time following (i) the point at which the Subject Unit achieves Commercial Operation (as defined in the Facility Agreement) or (ii) the breach of the Facility Agreement by any party thereto.
-Notwithstanding the foregoing, if neither of the events referenced in the preceding sentence has occurred, TEH may exercise its Call Right (i) at any time[on or after June 1, 2002], provided that, unless TEH waives such requirement, GE acknowledges and confirms to TEH that such exercise and transfer of the ENA Interest to TEH will not in any manner prejudice the Company’s rights and interests under the Facility Agreement, [or (ii) at any time on or after June 1, 2003].
+Notwithstanding the foregoing, TEH may exercise its Call Right at any time[on or after June 1, 2002], provided that, unless TEH waives such requirement, GE acknowledges and confirms to TEH that such exercise and transfer of the ENA Interest to TEH will not in any manner prejudice the Company’s rights and interests under the Facility Agreement.
 The price to be paid by TEH for the ENA Interest at the Call Closing following exercise of the Call Right by TEH shall be Two Hundred and No/100 Dollars ($200.00) (the “Call Price”).

 (b) TEH may exercise its Call Right by delivering no less than five (5) Business Days prior written notice to ENA in accordance with this Agreement.
 If TEH exercises the Call Right, then TEH shall be obligated to purchase the ENA Interest at a closing (the “Call Closing”) to be held within fifteen (15) Business Days of exercise, subject to the prior receipt of any required regulatory approvals, and subject to the right of TEH to revoke its exercise of the Call Right at any time, which revocation shall not limit TEH’s right to exercise the Call Right again.
 At the Call Closing, TEH shall pay to ENA the Call Price, and ENA shall deliver to TEH good and valid title to the ENA Interest free and clear of all security interests, liens, options, warrants, purchase rights and other encumbrances, except (i) this Agreement and (ii) any restrictions on sales of the membership interests in the Company under applicable securities laws.
 If the Call Right is exercised following the point at which the Subject Unit achieves Commercial Operation (as defined in the Facility Agreement), the effective date of the sale and purchase of the ENA Interest for all purposes shall be the point at which the Subject Unit achieves Commercial Operation (as defined in the Facility Agreement).

 (c) ENA shall have the right in its sole discretion to require TEH to purchase the ENA Interest (the “Put Right”) at any time following the point at which the Subject Unit achieves Commercial Operation (as defined in the Facility Agreement).
-Notwithstanding the foregoing, if the event referenced in the preceding sentence has not occurred, ENA may exercise its Put Right (i) at any time[on or after June 1, 2002], provided that, unless TEH waives such requirement, GE acknowledges and confirms to TEH that such exercise and transfer of the ENA Interest to TEH will not in any manner prejudice the Company’s rights and interests under the Facility Agreement, [or (ii) at any time on or after June 1, 2003].
+Notwithstanding the foregoing, ENA may exercise its Put Right (i) at any time[on or after June 1, 2002], provided that, unless TEH waives such requirement, GE acknowledges and confirms to TEH (in form and substance acceptable to TEH in its sole discretion) that such exercise and transfer of the ENA Interest to TEH will not in any manner prejudice the Company’s rights and interests under the Facility Agreement, or (ii) at any time on or after all of GE’s warranties under the Facility Agreement have expired.
 The price to be paid by TEH for the ENA Interest at the Put Closing following exercise of the Put Right by ENA shall be Two Hundred and No/100 Dollars ($200.00) (the “Put Price”).